We’re spending more time on our phones than with our significant others, so it might be time to think about reducing our screen time.

 The next time it rings or chirps, check it again for only one minute.
 Keep doing that until it feels natural not to check in, and see that you didn’t miss anything.

-Increase your tech break by five minutes every week or so, and soon you will be able to not check in for an hour or more without getting anxious about what you may have missed Your friends, family and colleagues will get used to not to receive an immediate response.
+Increase your tech break by five minutes every week or so, and soon you will be able to not check-in for an hour or more without getting anxious about what you may have missed Your friends, family and colleagues will get used to not receiving an immediate response.

 What is your favourite tablet?
 Please leave a below comment.